hardmanko/ofxCX/README.md

 ------------
 This is alpha software, don't expect it to be bug-free.

-Loading sound files with CX_SoundObject uses FMOD, which is not available on Linux.
+Loading sound files with CX_SoundBuffer uses FMOD, which is not available on Linux.

 Version history
 ------------